wdeltamyk/wav2hex2/README.md

 # Final update

 exe included for those without python or who don't want to use it, just run the exe as you would any normal program.

+# Evidently not final update

+Added a function for the script to provide the hex as both stripped of the leading 0's and in this format: $0F, $06, etc, the former being more useful for converting a single sample to a single wavetable, the latter for triggering a bunch of wavetables as a routine.